CesarF1204/guidelines/javascript.md

 ```

 ### Cases
-When to use CamelCase or underscore_case?
+When to use CamelCase or snake_case?

 Class names for controllers, models, and imported/required modules uses camelcase with Uppercase first letter.
 Methods/functions inside a Class uses camelcase with lowercase first letter.